1. Is admission guaranteed?

 10. Can we arrange tickets for a large group or social club?

-We do accept advance reservations for groups.
-Parties of eleven people or more will be asked to fax or email over a list of confirmed names and a copy of a coach receipt (if applicable) no less than seven days prior to the recording/transmission date.
-We also advertise when we are taking group bookings for certain shows here on our Show Schedule page.
+We do accept group bookings on some shows.
+Parties of around 20 people or more will be asked to provide us with full list of confirmed names and a copy of a coach receipt (if applicable) no less than seven days prior to the recording/transmission date.
+We also advertise when we are taking group bookings for certain shows here on our Show Schedule page or via marketing emails.

 11. Do Applause Store provide transportation?